 PHONE NUMBER: +39 051 2094601

 ADDRESS: Policlinico S. Orsola-Malpighi (Polo Murri) Via Massarenti, 9 | 40138 Bologna

-Note that most university offices will ask you to get an appointment.
+Note that most university offices will ask you to get an appointment (online appointments are usually available).
 Make sure to visit the contacts page of the course.

 When you get assigned to Bologna University, you will have 4 days to complete the enrolment procedure.

 - Pay the first instalment of your tuition fees

 - Follow these instructions to complete the procedure (find here detailed info for non-EU students and students with foreign qualifications).

 Important note: calls for transfer are published only in case one or more places are left vacant (e.g. if a student currently enrolled on the program drops out).

 This page explains very clearly the difference between Admission (IMAT) and Transfer.
 Make sure to read the transfer requirements to see if you are fit for transfer.
 Students who transfer to Bologna might get some learning activities validated based on the teaching and only if taught in English.
 This is at the discretion of a Transfer Committee that evaluates each individual case.